 Rather than having a printed piece of card, imagine a digital name tag, capable of displaying richer, more varied or even context-sensitive information.
 Or one that was able to provide valuable insights for the event organisers.

 At the heart of a digital name badge there will necessarily be some kind of display.
 The badge will also need to be battery-powered.
 And this combination has traditionally been a stumbling block for anyone trying to design a digital badge.
 Traditional thin-film transistor (TFT) liquid-crystal displays (LCDs), of the sort you have in your smartphone, use a lot of energy.
 They’re one of the reasons why modern phones need charging as frequently as they do.
 A conference name badge that cuts out part-way through the event or requires frequent battery changes or charges would be of little value.
-With potentially hundreds or even thousands of these badges in use at a single event, you need something capable of operating for months or even years without intervention.
+With potentially thousands of badges in use at a single event, you need a solution capable of operating for months or years without intervention.

 However, swap the LCD for an e-paper display – like the ones in many e-book readers – and the story is very different.
 E-paper displays have no backlight, and don’t need to refresh constantly to maintain a static image.
 Once a delegate’s details are on the badge’s screen, keeping them there doesn’t require any energy at all.